 Scattered-Site Supportive Housing funding made available through this RFP provides rent stipends, housing case management services, enhanced services, as outlined in this RFP, and funds to cover consumer emergencies as specified in the Scattered-Site Supportive Housing Guidelines (2019 Supported Housing Guidelines).
 There are no OMH licensing requirements.
 The Agency must comply with the OMH Scattered-Site Supportive Housing Guidelines.
-A copy of the OMH Scattered-Site Supportive Housing Guidelines is posted on OMH's website https://omh.ny.gov/omhweb/adults/supportedhousing/supportive housing guidelines.pdf as part of this RFP and should be reviewed prior to responding to the RFP.
+A copy of the OMH Scattered-Site Supportive https://omh.ny.gov/omhweb/adults/supportedhousing/supportive housing guidelines.pdf as part of this RFP and should be reviewed prior to responding to the RFP.